-The purpose of the Council is to assist the AcSB in understanding how users, including investors and investment professionals, credit granters in financial institutions, equity and credit analysts, and rating agencies, use financial information.
-The Council is also intended to assist the AcSB by providing advice on standard-setting priorities, and on specific agenda projects.
+The purpose of the Committee is to assist the AcSB in understanding how users, including investors and investment professionals, credit granters in financial institutions, equity and credit analysts, and rating agencies, use financial information.
+The Committee is also intended to assist the AcSB by providing advice on standard-setting priorities, and on specific agenda projects.

-In the early phases of a project, the AcSB expects the Council would provide its views to help identify issues, alternative approaches, and priorities.
-As a project moves through the deliberative process, the Council will be consulted on key issues, particularly as they affect users of financial statements.
-After the AcSB has issued an exposure draft, the AcSB might consult the Council regarding comments received from users and others.
+In the early phases of a project, the AcSB expects the Committee would provide its views to help identify issues, alternative approaches, and priorities.
+As a project moves through the deliberative process, the Committee will be consulted on key issues, particularly as they affect users of financial statements.
+After the AcSB has issued an exposure draft, the AcSB might consult the Committee regarding comments received from users and others.

-Membership of the User Advisory Council will generally comprise a Chair, Vice-Chair and 20-30 professionals representing a variety of investment and analytical disciplines.
-Barring unusual circumstances, the Council meets three times a year.
+Membership of the User Advisory Committee will generally comprise a Chair, Vice Chair and 20-30 professionals representing a variety of investment and analytical disciplines.
+Barring unusual circumstances, the Committee meets three times a year.
 Meetings are not open to the public.